MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/deploy-aip-scanner.md

 2. Wait for the scanner to complete its cycle.
 When the scanner has crawled through all the files in the data stores that you specified, the service stops.
 You can use the Windows **Application** event log, **Azure Information Protection Scanner**, to confirm when the service is stopped.

-3. Review the reports that are stored in %localappdata%\Microsoft\MSIP\Scanner\Reports and have a .csv file format.
+3. Review the reports that are stored in %*localappdata*%\Microsoft\MSIP\Scanner\Reports and that have a .csv file format.
 With the default configuration of the scanner, only files that meet the conditions for automatic classification are included in these reports.

     If the results are not as you expect, you might need to fine-tune the conditions that you specified in your Azure Information Protection policy.
 If that's the case, repeat steps 1 through 3 until you are ready to change the configuration to apply the classification and optionally, protection.